Search for obgyns near you and schedule your next appointment today

-When it comes to childbirth, women now have more options than ever before — but that also means more decisions.
+When it comes to childbirth, women now have more options than ever before — but that also means more decisions, like finding the right doctor.
 Making these in advance helps ease the delivery and reduce stress so you have less to worry about while you're in labor.
 And having a birth plan puts your wishes in writing so everyone understands them.

 A birth plan is a document that you create in collaboration with your partner and midwife or obstetrician.
 It gives your care provider information about you and your choices and preferences, but it's important not to think of this document as a script or itinerary that must be followed to the letter.
 Your body or the body of your fetus may not function as expected, and your care provider may have to chose between you or your baby's well-being versus following your plan.